Tuesday, 31 July 2018

 Don't coax your kids into the world of prepping, but simply to

-essential prepping skills for their survival.
+give them some background and provide essential prepping skills for their survival.
 As the children grow, you can build on

 the skills taught so they have a fighting chance in the event